enkidevs/curriculum/typescript/introduction/README.md

 name: Introduction

-description: Get accustomed to TypeScript.
+description: Introduction, features, and more.

 core: true